dappsnation/akita-ng-fire/doc/authentication/api.md

 }
 ```

-The authentication data will be managed by `AngularFireAuth`, while the profile data will be managed by `AngularFirestore`.
+The authentication data will be managed by `Firebase Auth`, while the profile data will be managed by `Firestore`.
 In this case, the collection `users` will be used to store the profile.

-In your `Query` you might want to expose the `profile` key :
+In your `Query` you might want to expose the `profile` key:

 ```typescript
 @Injectable({ providedIn: 'root' })